 Self-Injurious Behavior (AKA Cutting)

 S.A.F.E.
-Alternatives--Do you feel like you walk around every day with an embarrassing secret too painful to discuss with anyone?
-As part of S.A.F.E.
+Alternatives: As part of S.A.F.E.
 (Self-Abuse Finally Ends), this site shows that there is a different path available.
 Also has a toll-free number, 1-800-DONT-CUT (366-8288).

-Secret Shame--Another excellent resource for information on self-injury, this site helps self-injurers understand that they are not alone.
+Secret Shame: Another excellent resource for information on self-injury, this site helps self-injurers understand that they are not alone.
 It includes quotes from self-injurers, information on why people self-injure, and guidelines for family and friends of self-injurers.

-Hot Topics!--Get the basics on College Students & Sleep from our Health Promotion pages.
+Hot Topics!: Get the basics on College Students & Sleep from our Health Promotion pages.

-TLC--The Trichotillomania Learning Center, Inc. is a national, nonprofit organization devoted to advancing understanding of trichotillomania (TTM) or compulsive hair-pulling.
+TLC: The Trichotillomania Learning Center, Inc. is a national, nonprofit organization devoted to advancing understanding of trichotillomania (TTM) or compulsive hair-pulling.
 It is estimated that between 6 and 8 million people in the US have this disorder.